Mimi's Organic Eats » Recipes » Cookies

 Add the flour and freeze dried strawberries into the butter mixture and mix on low until combined and smooth.
 The dough should feel like play dough in your hands.

-Using your hands, form the dough into 24 balls and place them on the prepared cookie sheets.
+Using your hands, form the dough into 24 balls and place them on each prepared baking sheet, you'll have 12 cookies per sheet.
 Flatten each one slightly so they are about 2-inches in diameter.

 Step 3